w3c/wai-intro-wcag/content/new-in-22.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-This page includes:
+We plan to publish WCAG 2.2 as a completed web standard in August 2023.<br>The latest update is [WCAG 2.2 W3C Proposed Recommendation](https://www.w3.org/TR/WCAG22/).

-* The updated publication schedule for Web Content Accessibility Guidelines (WCAG) 2.2.
+This page lists the new success criteria (SC) in WCAG 2.2, with:
-* The proposed new success criteria (SC) in WCAG 2.2.
+* A brief introduction of what to do and why it's important
-* Quotes from personas (fictional people) to help you understand some aspects of the success criteria.<!-- <br>(and for a some SCs, information on the objective, author task, and who benefits, under "In brief") -->
+* Quotes from [personas](#about-the-personas) to help you understand some aspects of the success criteria
-* Links to Understanding documents that explain the success criteria in detail and provide more examples.
+* Links to Understanding documents that explain the success criteria in detail and provide more examples

 {::nomarkdown}
 {% include box.html type="end" %}